trowski/fiber-rfc/rfc.md

 This proposal treats `{main}` as a fiber, allowing `Fiber::suspend()` to be called from the top-level context.

+Fibers can be suspended in *any* function call, including those called from within the PHP VM, such as functions provided to `array_map` or methods called by `foreach` on an `Iterator` object.

 #### Continuation

 A continuation allows resuming a suspended fiber upon completion of an asynchronous operation.